memeticsingularity/beastkin-shield-universe/docs/work-naming-guide-english.md

 ---

-## Frequently Asked Questions
+## 13. Frequently Asked Questions

+### Q: Why switch to natural number sequencing?

+A: Modern file systems and code editors can correctly identify and sort natural numbers (1, 2, 10, 11...), eliminating the need for zero padding.
+This simplifies naming, reduces cognitive load, while maintaining correct sorting.

-### Q: Why do main stories have no separate work directory?
+### Q: What's the structural difference between main stories and side stories?

-A: Main stories are the core narrative line of the world, usually consisting of one continuous story.
-Placing chapters directly in the main directory provides clearer organization.

-### Q: Why do side stories need work directories?

-A: Side stories are independent narrative units, and there may be multiple different side stories.
-Creating independent directories for each side story facilitates management and maintenance.
+A: In version 2.2.0, main stories and side stories are structurally identical: both use "folder + internal chapters" structure.
+The only difference is their storage directory:

+- Main stories: `chaptered-stories/main/`
+- Side stories: `chaptered-stories/side/`

+### Q: How to create multiple volumes for a main story?

+A: Each volume is an independent folder, numbered sequentially:

+- Volume 1: `bs-o-c-1-first-volume/`
+- Volume 2: `bs-o-c-2-second-volume/`
+- Volume 3: `bs-o-c-3-final-volume/`

+Each volume contains a complete chapter series.

-### Q: What are the requirements for chapter title short forms?
+### Q: Must chapter files start from ch-1?

-A: Chapter title short forms should:

-1. Use lowercase English
-2. Connect words with hyphens
-3. Be concise and reflect chapter core content
-4. Avoid special characters and spaces
-5. Examples: `a-bloody-beginning`, `infiltration`, `final-battle`
+A: Yes, for consistency, chapters within each folder start from `ch-1`.
+Even if this series is a continuation of a longer work, it re-starts numbering from 1 because the folder already indicates which volume this is.

-### Q: If my adaptation work becomes very popular, can it become an official work?
+### Q: If my adaptation work is popular, can it become an official work?

 A: Yes.
 When a work is completed and reaches certain quality standards, it can apply for migration to `original-archives`.
 Files will be renamed as needed during migration.

 ### Q: Can adaptation works become independent worlds?

 A: Yes.
-If an adaptation work has a complete and independent setting system, mature narrative structure, and community influence, it can apply to become an independent world.
-This requires review by the core team.
+If an adaptation work possesses a complete, independent setting system, mature narrative structure, and community influence, it can apply to become an independent world.
+This requires core team review.

 ### Q: How to find specific types of works?

-A: Quickly identify by filename:
+A: Quickly identify from file names:

 - World: First 2-3 characters
 - Nature: 4th character (o/a/c)
 - Format: 6th character (c/s)
-- Main/Side: Check if work number and work name are present
+- Sequence: Natural number starting from the 8th character

 ---

-## Update History
+## 14. Update History

-- **2025-12-13 v2.1.1**: Clarified promotion paths and positioning of adaptation works
-    - Added Core Concept Definitions section
-    - Clarified two promotion paths for adaptation works: promotion to official original work or independent world
-    - Added promotion status field to metadata
-    - Updated FAQ with adaptation work promotion-related questions

-- **2025-12-13 v2.1.0**: Updated based on latest project structure, unified naming formats for all work types
+- **2025-12-15 v2.2.0**: Simplified numbering system, unified story structure
     - **Major Changes**:
-        1. **Chapter Title Mandatory**: All chaptered stories must include chapter title short form
-        2. **Clear Main/Side Distinction**:
-            - Main: `{world}-o-c-ch-{number}-{title}.md`
-            - Side: `{world}-o-c-{number}-{work-name}-ch-{chapter-number}-{chapter-title}.md`
-        3. **Updated All Examples**: Ensure examples match actual structure
-        4. **Added Naming Checklist**: Help creators check naming correctness
-        5. **Enhanced FAQ**: Explain main/side directory structure differences
+        1. **Natural Number Sequencing**: All sequence numbers changed from three-digit to natural numbers (1, 2, 3...), no zero padding needed.
+        2. **Unified Structure**: All chaptered stories (main, side, adaptation) use "folder + internal chapters" structure.
+        3. **Unified Chapter Naming**: Chapter files within folders uniformly named `ch-natural-number-chapter-title-abbreviation.md`.
+        4. **Main Story Volume Support**: Clear support for main stories using volume structure, each volume in its own folder.
+        5. **Added World**: Added `bsp` (Beastshield Paradise) world support.
+        6. **Optimized Examples**: Updated all examples to comply with new standards.
+        7. **Added Numbering**: Added numbering to each section of the guide for better readability.

+- **2025-12-13 v2.1.1**: Clarified adaptation work promotion pathways and positioning
+    - Added core concept definitions section.
+    - Clarified two promotion pathways for adaptation works: promotion to official original work or independent world.
+    - Added promotion status field to metadata.
+    - Updated FAQ with adaptation work promotion-related questions.

+- **2025-12-13 v2.1.0**: Updated according to latest project structure, unified naming formats for all work types
+    - Chapter titles required.
+    - Clear distinction between main and side stories.
+    - Updated all examples.
+    - Added naming checklist.

 ---

-*Last Updated: December 13, 2025*
+*Last Updated: December 15, 2025*
-*Document Version: 2.1.1*
+*Document Version: 2.2.0*